Student Handbook: Safety and Security

 Wheelock encourages the accurate and prompt reporting of all crimes and violations of College policies.
 In the event that crimes or policy violations occur, the College will inform the campus community.

-The Student Right-to-Know and Campus Security Act of 1990 require colleges and universities to publish certain campus crime and arrest statistics annually.
+The Student Right-to-Know, Clery Act, and Campus Security Act of 1990 require colleges and universities to publish certain campus crime and arrest statistics annually.

 Each member of the Wheelock community-students, faculty, administrators, and staff-is responsible for his or her own safety while on campus or at College-sponsored activities.
 The College has established safety policies that are explained below.
 Everyone is expected to follow these policies and is expected to attend orientation and security-related meetings which will be held from time to time throughout the year.